ironblodz/tecprestige/wp-content/plugins/google-listings-and-ads/readme.txt

 == Changelog ==

-= 2.8.5 - 2024-09-05 =
+= 2.9.11 - 2025-04-15 =
-* Break - Remove WooCommerce Navigation integration.
-* Fix - Issue with syncing shipping rates with more than two decimals.
-* Fix - Log exceptions triggered by assets being enqueued before being registered.
+* Fix - Ads merchant linking failure display issue & improve retry mechanism.
+* Fix - Compatibility issue with WordPress 6.8 and WooCommerce 9.8, which may cause all pages not to display properly.
-* Tweak - Use remote-site-status to check the WPCOM Auth status.
+* Tweak - WC 9.8 compatibility.
-* Tweak - WC 9.3.0 compatibility.
+* Tweak - WP 6.8 compatibility.

-= 2.8.4 - 2024-08-28 =
+= 2.9.10 - 2025-03-18 =
-* Dev - Align namespaces for unit tests.
-* Dev - Avoid accidentally using the event object to reset the asset group values in the CampaignAssetsForm component.
-* Dev - Migrate jest tests to use Node.js 20.
-* Dev - Rewrite the replacer of JSON.stringify in getReportKey to ensure it returns the same key regardless of the query keys' order.
+* Dev - Add the conversion action details to the connection test page.
-* Dev - Upgrade to use Node.js 20 and bump npm dependencies.
-* Dev - Use a fixed SKU number when testing product adapter.
-* Fix - issue with comma separators for Shipping Rates.
+* Fix - It may be unable to connect to the auto-selected Google Ads account after disconnecting during onboarding.

+= 2.9.9 - 2025-02-18 =
+* Fix - Error displayed when accessing campaign assets editing page without attached asset groups.
-* Tweak - Connect Test Page errors when WPCOM token is not connected.
+* Tweak - Opt-in to URL expansion.
-* Tweak - Make the Tooltip use the new placement prop when WordPress >= 6.4.
-* Tweak - Replace deprecated event.keyCode with event.code for the verification code inputs in the contact information setting.
-* Tweak - Update the copy in the "Linked accounts" of the accounts connection setting to include Google Ads account.
+* Tweak - Supplement the implementation of API Pull for the Settings page.

-= 2.8.3 - 2024-08-20 =
-* Fix - Return empty array props as empty objects in WCOM Proxy responses.
-* Tweak - Display additional context in error message when Google Ads account limit reached.
-* Tweak - Upgrade readme details in WPORG.
+* Tweak - WC 9.7 compatibility.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).